chariotsolutions/phonegap-nfc/README.md

 ### JavaScript

+The BB10 implementation is 100% JavaScript.
+You must build the code from source.

+	ant build-javascript

+Copy dist/phonegap-nfc-VERSION.js and add it to your www folder

+Include phonegap-nfc-VERSION.js in index.html

+    <script type="text/javascript" charset="utf-8" src="phonegap-nfc-0.4.2.js"></script>

+## BlackBerry 7

+Assuming you have an existing PhoneGap 2.3.0 Blackberry Webworks project:

+### Build

+Note: it's probably better to build from source code, rather than relying on downloads of the js and jar

+    ant dist

+### JavaScript

 [Download phonegap-nfc.js](https://github.com/chariotsolutions/phonegap-nfc/downloads) and add it to the www folder

 Include phonegap-nfc.js in index.html

     <script type="text/javascript" charset="utf-8" src="phonegap-nfc.js"></script>

-## BlackBerry 7

-Assuming you have an existing PhoneGap 1.7.0 Blackberry Webworks project:

 ### Java